esl/elixirconf-eu-jekyll/_talks/hologram-building-rich-uis-with-elixir-running-in-the-browser.md

 **Key Takeaways:**
 1. Understanding Hologram's Core Innovation
-- HowElixir code getsautomatically transpiled to runin the browser
+- How Elixir code gets automatically transpiled to run in the browser
-- Why client-side state management leadsto better performance and offline capabilities
+- Why client-side state management leads to better performance and offline capabilities

 2. Building UIs Without JavaScript
-- Howto create interactive web interfacesusing only Elixir
+- Howto create interactive web interfaces using only Elixir
 - Practical patterns for handling user interactions and state updates

 3. Real-World Benefits
 - Reduced server costs and improved scalability
-- Howit simplifies full-stackElixir development
+- Howit simplifies full-stack Elixir development

 **Target Audience:**
 - The presentation will be valuable for Phoenix developers looking to simplify their frontend stack and Elixir enthusiasts interested in client-side possibilities, showing a new way to build modern web applications in pure Elixir.